-Scientists from Pasadena have developed an app that can provide information about the health of your heart at the touch of a button, an invention that can create a bold impact in cardiovascular healthcare.
+Scientists from Pasadena have developed a heart health monitor app that can provide information about the health of your heart at the touch of a button, an invention that can create a bold impact in cardiovascular healthcare.

 What is exciting about this study is that it shows our technique is as accurate as echocardiography at estimating LVEF when both are compared to the gold standard of cardiac MRI.